-MR Steps 4 and 5, "Communicate the correct medication list/interprofessional team notifies pharmacy," generated little discussion.
-One TEP member suggested that the current wording does not speak to whether the provider has communicated the medication list to the next site of care and suggested using the term "care team."
+MR Steps 4 and 5, "Communicate the correct medication list/Interprofessional team notifies pharmacy," generated little discussion.
+One TEP member suggested that the current wording doesn't speak to whether the provider has communicated the medication list to the next site of care and suggested using the term "care team."

-As with other data elements in the MR cluster, the Steps 4 and 5 data elements received good overall ratings from the TEP.
-Item B10 (whether the reconciled medication list was communicated to the patient/resident or patient's/resident's family or formal caregiver) received an overall rating of 3.7; item B11 (whether the reconciled medication list was communicated to all of the patient's/resident's primary care providers responsible for the patient's/resident's care following admission/discharge/SOC/ROC) received an overall rating of 3.6; and item B12 (whether the reconciled medication list was communicated to the patient's/resident's pharmacy that will be filling most of the medications following admission/discharge/SOC/ROC) received an overall rating of 3.6.
+As with other data elements in the Medication Reconciliation cluster, the Step 4 and 5 data elements received good overall ratings from the TEP.
+Item B10 (whether the reconciled medication list was communicated to the patient/resident or patient's/resident's family/formal caregiver) received an overall rating of 3.7; item B11 (whether the reconciled medication list was communicated to all of the patient's/resident's primary care providers responsible for the patient's/resident's care following admission/discharge/SOC/ROC) received an overall rating of 3.6; and item B12 (whether the reconciled medication list was communicated to the patient's/resident's pharmacy that will be filling most of the medications following admission/discharge/SOC/ROC) received an overall rating of 3.6.

-Summary of TEP Recommendations for Medication Reconciliation
+6.3 Summary of TEP Discussion and Recommendations for Medication Reconciliation

-Members of the TEP generally agreed that conducting MR among the population of patients/residents who use PAC is a worthy objective, but there was significant disagreement about whether the data elements could capture the quality of MR. In particular, the discussion and written comments on the rating sheets focused on (1) whether all of the lists that should be obtained were indeed obtained; (2) whether the indication noted was the correct one; (3) the uncertainty of knowing whether all primary care providers were notified of the final reconciled medication list; and (4) the difficulty of a 24-hour turnaround time for home health settings.
+Members of the TEP generally agreed that conducting MR among the population of patients/residents who use post-acute care is a worthy objective.
+But there was significant disagreement about whether the data elements could capture the quality of MR. In particular, the discussion and written comments on the rating sheets focused on: (1) whether all of the lists that should be obtained were indeed obtained, (2) whether the indication noted was the correct one, (3) the vagueness of knowing whether all primary care providers were notified of the final reconciled medication list, and (4) the difficulty of a 24-hour turn-around time for home health settings.
 The discussion closed with an understanding that asking about the objective steps of MR defined by the Joint Commission was the first step in improving the quality of care and assisting with care transitions.
 There was also disagreement about the extent to which the Beers Criteria should be included in high-risk medications.
 Some of these concerns were resolved during the question-and-answer period of the TEP.

-7. Special Services, Treatments, and Interventions
+7. Special Services, Treatments, and Interventions (SSTIs)